UncleSocks/CyBlog/cyblog/content/posts/pixie-powershell.md

 ## PowerShell Script Logic

 The script loops through the specified `.txt` file and uses the `Invoke-RestMethod` cmdlet to GET the details of each IP address from the Abuse IP DB database.
+The script leverages hashtable splatting, where `@Params` contains the key-value pairs that will be passed as a paramter when executing `Invoke-RestMethod` [`3`].

 ```
     $lookup = Invoke-RestMethod @Params
 ```

-### The Abuse IP DB JSON Response
+### Abuse IP DB JSON Response

-When performing a Check Endpoint API GET request to Abuse IP DB, it will send a JSON response containing information of the queried IP address.
-By default, the response is a one-line, making it difficult to read and parse.
-The commented out lines can be used to convert the JSON response to a more human-readable format if you want to include additional details.
+When performing a *Check Endpoint* API GET request, Abuse IP DB will send a JSON response containing the information of the queried IP address.
+By default, the response is a one-liner, making it difficult to read and parse.
+The commented out lines below can be used to convert the JSON response to a more human-readable format.

 ```
     #$lookupParsed = $lookup | ConvertTo-Json #Convert JSON to a more human-readable format.
     #Write-Output $lookupParsed #Print human-readable JSON response for testing.
 ```

-The `$lookupParsed` uses the `ConvertTo-Json` cmdlet to make the JSON response more human-readable, as shown below.
-Please note that this is not part of the script logic but was kept for testing, especially if users want to include more information.
+The `$lookupParsed` uses the `ConvertTo-Json` cmdlet to make the JSON response human-readable, as shown below.

 ```
 {